 [Save].
 When a formula is applied, it will create a new subtab.
 Navigate to the subtab to configure the formula on the selected client.
 After most formula actions, you will need to apply the highstate to pick up the changes.

-For more information about formulas, see [Salt > Formulas-intro >].
+For more information about formulas, see Specialized-guides > Salt.